DexterLagan/quantum-psionic-meter/README.md

-# Psionic Meter v1.0 🌟
+# Quantum Psionic Meter 🌟

 The Psionic Meter is a web-based application designed to explore potential consciousness-mediated influences on random number generation.
 This project provides a real-time visualization system for investigating and quantifying possible psychokinetic effects through a precise, high-frequency sampling approach.